raspberrypilearning/physical-computing-guide/pull_up_down.md

   ```

 1. Press `Ctrl - O` then Enter to save, followed by `Ctrl - X` to quit from nano.
-1. Change the permissions of the program to make it executable by typing 'chmod 755 pullup.py`, follow by enter.
+1. Change the permissions of the program to make it executable by typing 'chmod 755 pullup.py`, followed by enter.
 1. Run the code by typing `sudo pullup.py` followed by enter.

-1. The text `LOW` should begin scrolling up the screen, when you hold the wires together (close the switch) for a few seconds you'll see the text `HIGH` because you're shorting the pin to 3.3 volts.
-Release the wires (open the switch) and it will return to `LOW` because of the internal pull *down* resistor.
+1. The text `HIGH` should begin scrolling up the screen.
+When you press the button (or connect the wires together) for a few seconds you'll see the text `LOW` because you're shorting the pin to ground.
+Release the button (or disconnect the wires) and it will return to `HIGH` because of the internal pull *up* resistor.

   ```
   HIGH